chainer/chainermn/docs/source/installation/guide.rst

 Requirements
 ------------
 In addition to Chainer, ChainerMN depends on the following software libraries:
-CUDA-Aware MPI, NVIDIA NCCL, and a few Python packages including MPI4py and cupy.
+CUDA-Aware MPI, NVIDIA NCCL, and a few Python packages including CuPy and MPI4py.

 Chainer